Evaluates an arbitrary expression as a boolean value and filters

 test(cputime < 7500)

-Check if field contains specific value
+Check if field contains specific value using test()

 Query

-test(myField == "myOtherField")
+test(myField == "myValue")

 Introduction

-the test()
+In this example, the test()

-field contains a specific value.
+check if a field contains a specific value.

 Step-by-Step

-Starting with the source repository events
+Starting with the source repository events.

 - logscale

-test(myField == "myOtherField")
+test(myField == "myValue")

 test(myField == myOtherField)

 , then it would have returned results where the fields contained the same values and not a specific value.
-Event Result set
+Event Result set.

 Summary and Results

 The query is used to check if a field contains a specific value.
+The

 Query